fbpx

 Visit Website

 Darwin believes that to provide the most balanced diet, you should feed your dog a variety of meats.
-But they also recognize that some pets have sensitivities to some meats.
+However, they also recognize that some pets are sensitive to meat.
 If your dog is sensitive to beef, chicken, or turkey, you can customize the number of pounds you want to be delivered of each meat variety.
 If your dog doesn’t have a sensitivity, Darwin recommends you feed them beef, chicken, and turkey.

 They recommend the amount of food your dog will need each week based on his ideal body weight.
 For example, a dog with an ideal body weight of 20 lbs should get 4 lbs of its meats each week.
 You’re automatically enrolled in a recurring order, and you can adjust the frequency of shipments from every week to every 20 weeks.
 You can cancel or change this at any time.